Secondary education

 Types of secondary schools:

-• 4-year high school (liceum ogólnokształcące) – High schools prepare Will prepare for the baccalaureate exam after which one can continue their education at a University.
+• 4-year high school (liceum ogólnokształcące) – High schools will prepare for the baccalaureate exam after which one can continue their education at a University.
 As a rule, high schools offer specialized classes, where one will complete a basic curriculum in all compulsory subjects and an expanded one in several leading subjects of their choosing.

 • 5-year technical school (technikum), – technical schools prepare for the baccalaureate exam and a vocational exam (based on additional directional subjects).